wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-nodejs-develop-deploy-mac.md

 For tutorials and sample code with more complex Node.js applications, or for other topics about how to use Node.js in Azure, see the [Node.js Developer Center](/develop/nodejs/).

 > [AZURE.NOTE]
-> To complete this tutorial, you need a Windows Azure account.
+> To complete this tutorial, you need a Azure account.
 If you don't have an account, you can [sign up for a trial](/pricing/1rmb-trial/?WT.mc_id=A261C142F).

 ## Create a web app and enable Git publishing